carpentries/instructor-training/episodes/05-memory.md

 - "Identify when cognitive load is likely to limit learning."
 - "Use a concept map to plan a formative assessment strategy."
 keypoints:
-- "Most adults can store only a few items in short-term memory for a few seconds before loss."
+- "Most adults can store only a few items in short-term memory for a few seconds before they lose them again."
 - "Things seen together are remembered (or mis-remembered) in chunks."
 - "Teaching consists of loading short-term memory and reinforcing it long enough for items to be transferred to long-term memory."
 - "Use formative assessments to avoid overloading short-term memory."